 No matter why your child won't nap, there are a few specifics that can be helpful as you encourage any child to take regular naps.
 Keep these basic principles in mind:

-Modify your schedule according to your child's sleepy signs.
-No matter what the clock says, it's nap time when your child becomes quieter, loses interest in toys or playtime, fusses, stares off into the distance, rubs his eyes or ears, and of course: if he begins to yawn.
+- Modify your schedule according to your child's sleepy signs.
+No matter what the clock says, it's nap time when your child becomes quieter, loses interest in toys or playtime, fusses, stares off into the distance, rubs his eyes or ears, and of course: if they begin to yawn.

-Have a relaxing pre-nap routine to cue your child that naptime is here and help him wind down and relax.
+- Have a relaxing pre-nap routine to cue your child that nap time is here and help them wind down and relax.